alexmercerind/alexmercerind.github.io/blog/2022-06-09-animations-in-flutter-done-right.md

 tags: [flutter, animations, dart]
 ---

-Animations on things drawn on screen & sense of motion that drives the attention of users is really important for a good user experience.
+Animations are really important!
+It gives the sense of motion that drives the attention of users.

 <!--truncate-->

-Since [Flutter](https://flutter.dev/) draws everything pixel-by-pixel, it offers a lot of ways by which a really-really rich experience can be achieved either it be animations, painting something entirely custom or customization options available to existing `Widget`s.
+Since [Flutter](https://flutter.dev/) draws everything pixel-by-pixel, it offers a lot of ways by which a really-really rich experience can be made.

 ## The 5 Ways